kindoflew/svelte-parallax/README.md

 * `config`: Optional [Svelte spring store](https://svelte.dev/docs#spring) configuration, if you want more control over parallax physics.

-* `onEnter`: Whether or not to start the effect when the container enters the viewport. `true`: start effect as soon as container is visible, `false`: wait until container top is at the top of the viewport.

-* `onExit`: Whether or not to end the effect when the container exits the viewport. `true`: wait until container is completely out of viewport to stop, `false`: end effect as soon as bottom of container clears bottom of viewport.
+* `threshold`: Adds a threshold above/below `Parallax` that is equal to the height of the viewport multiplied by the value, each one should be a number between `0` and `1`. `threshold.top = 1`: the effect will be active whenever the top of the container is at or above the *top* of the viewport, `threshold.top = 0`: effect will be active whenever the top of the container is at or above the *bottom* of the viewport. `threshold.bottom` is similar, but on the other end -- `1`: active when bottom of container is at or below the *bottom* of the viewport, `0`: active when bottom is at or below the *top* of the viewport.

 * `disabled`: Whether or not the effect is disabled (for a11y, etc. see [Prefers-reduced-motion](#prefers-reduced-motion)).
 When `disabled = true`, layers will stay at their target positions.